bhoopsingh-007/bhoopsingh-007.github.io/README.md

 - Project Showcase
 - Contact Section (Email, Phone, Address with Google Maps)

-Feel free to explore the repository and reach out for **collaborations, project inquiries, or Laravel development discussions**! 🚀
+Feel free to explore the repository and reach out for **collaborations, project inquiries, or Back-End development discussions**! 🚀